 General Eligibility for all Awards:

 - Regional governments;

 - Officially designated local cultural planning and cultural policy bodies.

 * Municipalities may self-nominate for all awards EXCEPT the Cultural Leadership Award.

-These Awards are not open to Class B non-voting (organizational and individual) members.
+With the exception of the IDEA Award, the Awards of Excellence are not open to Class B non-voting (organizational and individual) members.
 This includes: Provincial, territorial and federal governments in Canada; Governing authorities in other countries; Not-for-profits; Businesses; Educational institutions; and Individuals.

 Cultural Planning Award